gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * The 'cs_key_params' parameter MAY be present and specifies the additional parameters for the key used with the counter signature algorithm.
 This parameter is a CBOR map whose content depends on the counter signature algorithm, as specified in Section 2 and Section 9.2 of {{I-D.ietf-core-oscore-groupcomm}}.

-* The 'profile' parameter MUST be present and has value "coap_group_oscore", which is defined in {{ssec-iana-groupcomm-profile-registry}} of this specification.
+* The 'profile' parameter MUST be present and has value "coap_group_oscore_app", which is defined in {{ssec-iana-groupcomm-profile-registry}} of this specification.

 * The 'exp' parameter MUST be present and specifies the expiration time in seconds after which the OSCORE Security Context derived from the 'key' parameter is not valid anymore.